spencershahh/chadderforchadders/chadder-ai/ADMIN-SETUP.md

 - Keep your Supabase service role key confidential
 - Only grant admin access to trusted users
 - Consider implementing additional security measures for production use, such as rate limiting and IP restrictions

+## Troubleshooting Streamer Management

+If you encounter issues with the streamer management functionality:

+1. **"Failed to save to server: Failed to update streamers: 405"**
+   - Check if your Vercel serverless function for `/api/update-streamers` is properly deployed
+   - Verify that your environment variables are set correctly
+   - Try using the direct database update method which should work regardless of API status

+2. **"This streamer is already in the list"**
+   - This is a validation error to prevent duplicate streamers
+   - Check if a streamer with the same username already exists

+3. **Changes not persisting after refresh**
+   - Make sure you click "Save to Server" after making changes
+   - Check the browser console for any errors during the save process
+   - Verify that your admin account has the proper permissions